MYTH: You have to love your website

 5 tips for designing a website that welcomes your visitors

-I'm going to give you five tips that will help you do this.
-These are based on requests that I have gotten from website design clients and from questions that I've gotten inside my Ask Me Anything group.
+I’m going to give you five tips that will help you do this.
+These are based on requests that I have gotten from website design clients and from questions that I’ve gotten inside of Tech Check.

-There are certain colors that evoke certain emotions in us, as humans.
-I want you to choose your colors, not based on what your favorite color is, but based on the emotions you want your people to feel.
+There are certain colors that evoke certain emotions in us.
+I want you to choose your colors not based on what your favorite color is, but based on the emotions you want your people to feel.